xraypy/xraylarch/doc/installation.rst

 the package installer, running this installer script actually avoids all of those issues since your user account will simply be running the commands to write files to your home directory.

+.. versionchanged:: 2026.2.0

+These installers now build specifically for the arm6 processor, not using compatibility with X86_64.
+If you are using and older Mac that is using an X86_64 processor, let us know and we can try to help.

 .. _install-lin: